PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Basic Fitting Procedure
 =======================

-Generally, any fit performed by *kafe2* requires the specification of some sort of data.
+Generally, any fit performed by *kafe2* requires the specification of a model as well as some sort of data.
-This uncertainties of said data usually also need to be defined in order to calculate parameter uncertainties.
+The uncertainties of said data usually also need to be defined in order to calculate parameter uncertainties.
 A specific model function can also be defined; depending on the data type there are defaults (e.g. a straight line for *xy* data).